kaycix/northcoastcnpsnursery/_pages/spring-sale.md

     "item.inventory contains inventory_tag" %}

 <div class="browse-block">
     <p class="notice--warning" style="margin-top: 0em !important"><b>Note: </b> We are still actively compiling our inventory.
 All items are subject to change.
-We will finalize this list on May 1st.</p>
+We will finalize this list on April 1st.</p>
     <div class="clear"></div>
     <div class="heading">
         <h1>Browse our Inventory:</h1>